TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-event-log.md

 ## Set Metadata

-* Want to assign only the metadata properties that exist in the metadata object passed as an argument.
-Don't want to end up implicitly setting other metadata properties to `undefined`.
+Weirdly, this turned out to be the trickiest method to implement.
+The caller passes in an object containing metadata properties that it wants to apply.
+The complication is that we only want to assign to the metadata properties that exist in the object passed as an argument.
+If you write the obvious three assignment statements you end up implicitly setting other metadata properties to `undefined`.

-* First try is simple iteration over the properties (keys) that exist at runtime
+My first try was to iterate over the properties (keys) that exist at runtime.

 ```ts
 setMetadata(sequenceId: SequenceId, metadata: LogMetadata): Result<void,MetadataError> {